VarshiniAdurti28/Skill_Inventory_project/README.md

 ## Features of the app
-- Uses Firebase Realtime Database to maintain the entries made through the application. <br>(Database is developed on a static json object (File_name: static_data.json) as mentioned in the problem statement.)
+- Uses Firebase Realtime Database to maintain the entries made through the application. <br>(Database is developed on a static json object (File_name: static_data.json))
 - The database is constantly changed dynamically through firebase functions such as get, set, update, remove,etc.
 - Uses Chart.js to create and display a 'doughnut' chart of the current data in the database everytime the Visualise button is clicked.<br> This chart shows the distribution of skills among the employees.
 - Regular alerts prompted after user inputs to inform the user about the status of his/her input.
 - Collapsible display options for Update Database Form, Table Display and Pie Chart Display, making the webpage look concise and clear.
-- A favicon of 180DC logo has also been included alongside title of the html file
+- A favicon (logo) has also been included alongside title of the html file

 #### Updating Database Form Feature: